sccn/practical_MEEG/README.md

 The dataset above only contains one subject.
 For group level analysis, please use the following BIDS repository [here](https://openneuro.org/datasets/ds002718/versions/1.0.5).

+The scripts using the single subject data assume the datafiles are located in the folder (Data/sub-01) located in the parent folder of this repository in your file system.
+See below the code used in the scripts to locate the file:

+	RootFolder = fileparts(pwd); % Getting root folder
+	path2data = fullfile(RootFolder,'Data', 'sub-01'); % Path to data

+For Session 5, copy the data folder (please rename to 'ds002718') containing the ds002718 in the same 'Data' folder.
+These files will be distributed later on.

 # Preprocessing

 For this presentation, we will first import the data with the [PracticalMEEG_Import_Data_Session_1.m](PracticalMEEG_Import_Data_Session_1.m) script.
 This script has 11 steps.